neequu/iu_habit-tracker/README.md

 *A simple command-line tool to build and analyze habits*

 **What this does**
-Track daily/weekly habits, mark completions, and get analytics on your streaks—all from the terminal.
+Track daily/weekly habits, mark completions, and get analytics on your streaks-all from the terminal.
 Built with Python + SQLite.

 ---